Friend class: Encapsulation

 The fact that a class chooses its own friends means that friendship is not symmetric in general.
 In the graph example, Vertex cannot access private fields of Graph, although Graph can access private fields of Vertex.

 Alternatives

-A similar, but not equivalent, language feature is given by C#'s internal keyword, which allows classes inside the same assembly to access the private parts of other classes.
+A similar, but not equivalent, language feature is given by C#'s internal access modifier keyword, which allows classes inside the same assembly to access the private parts of other classes.
 This corresponds to marking each class a friend of another in the same assembly; friend classes are more fine-grained.

 Programming languages which lack support for friend classes, or a similar language feature, will have to implement workarounds to achieve a safe part-based interface to a data-structure.
 Examples of such workarounds are: